 The diversity of both religions stems from their long-standing, continual development over the course of around 3000 years.

-Both Hinduism and Buddhism have been influenced by each other’s philosophies, and it’s likely that Buddhism developed as a reaction to the dominance of the caste system and the formal rituals that existed within Hinduism.
+Both Hinduism and Buddhism have been influenced by each other’s philosophies, and many think it’s likely that Buddhism developed as a reaction to the dominance of the caste system and the formal rituals that existed within Hinduism.

 In particular, Gautama Buddha condemned the animal sacrifice rituals that took place within some Hindu traditions, mentioned in scriptures such as the Yajurveda.
 Though, this ritual started to decline after texts such as the Bhagavad Gita condemned the practice.